video

 In today's lesson under the unit understanding multiplicative relationships, fractions and ratio, we'll be looking at multiplicative relationships in context.

-And by the end of the lesson you'll be able to appreciate that any 2 numbers can be connected via a multiplicative relationship.
+And by the end of the lesson, you'll be able to appreciate that any two numbers can be connected via a multiplicative relationship.

-Today's key words, we'll be looking at the word ratio.
+Today's key words will be looking at the word ratio.

-Today's lesson will be broken into 2 parts.
+Today's lesson will be broken into two parts.

 Firstly, we'll be looking at that multiplicative relationship in context, and the second we'll be looking at converting money.